Skip to main content

 AI Training Tools

-Given Extension’s current strategic priorities and the inherent value of AI across our vast programming, now’s the time to explore how many of these tools can streamline and enrich our everyday tasks.
+Given Extension’s current strategic priorities and the inherent value of AI across our vast programming, now’s the time to explore how these tools can help enhance and streamline many everyday tasks.

 Training Slides: